KaptainWutax/BiomeUtils/README.md

 *new* biomes (starting at `BaseBiomesLayer` and ending at `SmoothScaleLayer`) and the other for the rivers (starting at `NoiseToRiverLayer` and ending at `SmoothScaleLayer`).

-The two split stacks are merged inside `RiverLayer` and the last stack with `OceanTemperatureLayer` is then initialized, scaled 6 times and merged again with the rest.
+The two split stacks are merged inside `RiverLayer` and the last stack with `OceanTemperatureLayer` (for 1.13+) is then initialized, scaled 6 times and merged again with the rest.

-At this point the biome generator give the biomes at 1/4 the scale of what you would encounter, a last layer is applied, called `VoronoiLayer` which takes since 1.14 the sha2 hash of the world seed to initialize it.
+At this point the biome generator give the biomes at 1/4 the scale of what you would encounter, a last layer is applied, called `VoronoiLayer` which takes since 1.15 the sha2 hash of the world seed to initialize it.
 This means that this last layer can be done on the client side and save both on server performance and bandwidth.

 For Nether and End biome generation, Simplex and Perlin noise are used, thus they only use the 48 lower bits of the seed